EDIorg/ECC/README.md

 ### practices
 holds check-specific details and notes

-because 'best practice' drives code design (and vice versa), there will be some text here that relates to BP.
+because 'best practice' and code design are related, there will be some text here that relates to BP.
 But this is not the location for BP recommendations.

 ### meetings
 holds meeting notes and agendas, as necessary.
 The agenda for the next call is in the dir's README.